tracy161/rickmortycharacters/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Deliverables
+- React.JS Application with graphQL API integrated to display all characters from Rick and Morty API
+- React UI library: MUI
+- Unit Testing: Jest and React Testing library

 ## Completed Tasks